ptorres001/ptorres001/README.md

-### Thanks for stopping by! 👋
+### Thanks for stopping by!

 My name is Paul Torres.
-Thanks for coming by!

 I used to work in Physics with a focus on the atmosphere but I turned to focus full time on Data Science.
 I am interested in telling stories using data.
 I spend my time learning new topics about machine learning and writing articles on Medium about the techniques that I learn.

-I am currently working on a deep learning project classifying images.
-But you can also ask me about any of my finished projects.
+Projects I am currently working on:
+* Tanzanian Water Pump Hackathon
+* Automated text extractor for transfering information from detailed report to tabular sheet
+* Topic Modeling and Basic Analysis of Harry Potter Series

 You can also find me at: